nicholasgonzalez1/Flight_Scheduling_Dashboard/README.md

 ## Heuristic for Minimizing Gate Utilization

 For each terminal, a collection of flights are assigned to gates depending on their respective gate arrival and departure times.
-The heuristic used focuses on minimizing the amount of gates utilized within each terminal.
+The implemented heuristic focuses on minimizing the amount of gates utilized within each terminal.
 As a result, this leads to fewer flight attendants needed to manage the terminal and therefore, cheaper operational costs for MCO.
-The `AssignGates()` function is located here: Excel Developer Tab>Visual Basic>VBAProject>Modules>Optimizer.
+The `AssignGates()` function is located here: Excel Developer Tab > Visual Basic > VBAProject > Modules > Optimizer.

 ### Heuristic Steps